omriher/CapTipper/docs/Usage.rst

 body
 ----
-body gets the conversation id as an argument and outputs the responses body.
+body gets the conversation id as an argument and outputs the response body.
 Following is its help message:

 ::